fardinabbasi/Electromagnetic_Levitation_Control_System/README.md

 The system satisfies the **Nyquist Stability Criterion** as it possesses a pole in the right half of the imaginary axis, and N equals -1, meeting the condition $Z = N + P = 0$, thus establishing stability.

 Furthermore, the system currently exhibits a **phase margin** of approximately 50 degrees.

+Now this controller is added to the main **non-linear** system and its ability to control it is as follows.